ipfs/kubo/docs/debug-guide.md

 # General performance debugging guidelines

-This is a document for helping debug go-ipfs.
-Please add to it if you can!
+This document covers the topic of debugging the go-ipfs daemon.
+Please extend it if you can!

 ### Table of Contents
 - [Beginning](#beginning)